pfrazee/eco/README.md

 A storage toolset for building distributed applications on [Phoenix](https://github.com/pfraze/phoenix)/[SSB](https://github.com/dominictarr/secure-scuttlebutt).
 Behaves like a NoSQL document store where the values merge predictably (and without application involvement) when two users make concurrent changes.

 **Development Status**: API unstable.
-All planned types (below) are implemented; currently improving the test suite and refining the library's semantics.
+All planned types (below) are implemented; currently improving the test suite and finishing the api.

 ```js
 var multicb = require('multicb')